kristinemlarson/gnssrefl/tests/use_cases/use_utqi.md

 University of Hong Kong has pioneered the use of GNSS-IR to study this effect.
 There are a few papers on [my website](https://kristinelarson.net/publications) from this early work; more papers can be found on his website.

+Note:

+I found cases where the archived files are missing SNR data entirely.
+This will show up on the screen as failure to translate the RINEX 3 file into RINEX 2.

 Kristine M. Larson September 4, 2022